sittingman/instacart_product_repurchase/README.md

 # Instacart Market Basket Analysis

-Instacart is eCommerce platform that connects shoppers to stores in respective areas and provides delivery in as fast as an hour.
+Instacart is a eCommerce platform that connects shoppers to stores in respective areas and provides delivery in as fast as an hour.
 Company works with popular national and regional retailers such as Albertsons, ALDI, Costco, CVS, Kroger, Loblaw, Publix, Sam's Club, Sprouts, and Wegmans, among others.
 The Instacart marketplace offers more than 300 retailers and trusted local grocers that customers love.
 Beside door to door delivery, stock pick up option is also available.

 Company's revenue comes from delivery fee, range from $5.99 on orders over $35 to $7.99 on orders under $35.